 In-class discussion and practice are essential to mastering the content of this course.
 Students are expected to attend every class and arrive on time.
 If you are detained from attending a class or arriving before it begins, you are responsible for notifying me via email prior to the start of class.
 Missing more than two classes will result in a final grade reduction of one level (for example, an A will be converted to an A-).
-Absences from classes, beyond the initial two, will result in further reduction of the final grade.
+Absences from classes will cause a reduction in the class participation grade, and more than 2 absences will result in further reduction of the final grade .
 If you are absent for more than four classes, you will be in danger of failing this course.